franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-To resize and move the active window into a 2x2 grid position, use 'modifierSnap1' and numbers 1-8.
+To resize and move the active window into a 2x2 grid position, use 'modifierSnap1' (default the Command and Option keys) and numbers 1-8.

 To resize and move the active window into a 3x3 grid position, use 'modifierSnap2' and numbers 1-9, additionally '0', 'o', and 'p'.